OpenUp-LabTakizawa/rasnage/README.md

 Follow these steps to open this project in a container using the VSCode Dev Containers extension:

-1. If this is your first time using a development container, please ensure your system meets the pre-reqs (i.e. have Docker installed) in the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).
+1. If this is your first time using a dev container, please ensure your system meets the pre-reqs (i.e. have Docker installed) in the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).

 2. To use this repository, open a locally cloned copy of the code: